aka-baka/deck-mining/docs/deck-mining/beforePlaying.md

 I personally just launch everything manually myself, but you could write a short bash script to start them all if you want.

 It's time to then launch the game and hook it.
-Follow the relevant parts in the following sections, you'll only need to do one type hooking for a game.
+Follow the relevant parts in the following sections, you'll only need to do one type of hooking for a game.